ztobin/-RES-/[Links]/[Android] Udacity Curriculum.md

 Course listings on this page were renamed to provide a context that shows course relationships.

 The `# Full Curriculum (Details)` section on the [**raw Markdown**](https://raw.githubusercontent.com/Enteleform/-RES-/master/%5BLinks%5D/%5BAndroid%5D%20Udacity%20Curriculum.md) page can be used to reference actual course names.

-&nbsp;
-If you want to check a specific course against the context-based names: the fastest way is probably to use your web browser's search function and paste the course name from the URL.
+If you want to check a specific course against the context-based names: the fastest way is probably to use your web browser's search function and paste the course name from the URL.&nbsp; [**For example**](http://imgur.com/BVKhIHO), `developing-android-apps` instead of `Developing Android Apps`.
-&nbsp;
-[**For example**](http://imgur.com/BVKhIHO), `developing-android-apps` instead of `Developing Android Apps`.

 &nbsp;